-ESIS submittals are to be completed using the Illinois Tollway's Web-Based Project Management system (e-Builder).
+ESIS submittals are to be completed using the Illinois Tollway's Web-Based Project Management (WBPM) system (e-Builder).
 ESIS Part II shall be submitted with the 60% and 95% design submittals.
 The ESIS II submittal updates information developed for the earlier ESIS submittals and requires information that may not have been available at the 30% design milestone.
-Once submitted, e-Builder will notify the Illinois Tollway Environmental Planner, who will review the ESIS submittal for completeness.
+Once submitted, the WBPM system will notify the Illinois Tollway Environmental Planner, who will review the ESIS submittal for completeness.